 Placing a benchmark on when and what you need to achieve can keep you in line and on track to reaching them.
 You can make it your specific goal to stay sober for 7 days.
 Your ability to reach seven days in full sobriety can further push you to remain sober for 7 days more until you realize you have been sober for an entire month.

 Set a workable timeline to reach your objectives one goal at a time.
 Attending a drug addiction recovery group helps push you to start seriously working on your rehabilitation.
 Without a gauge to measure how much you have achieved, it makes it difficult for you to know if you are progressing or not.
-The most easy way to make your goal measurable is to place a number to it.
+The easiest way to make your goal measurable is to place a number on it.

 For instance, if your goal is to stay drug-free, establish the number of times you need to attend a drug recovery therapy group or program or engage in physical aerobic activity (such as going to the gym).
 You can specify that you must go to the program three times a week, or attend gym lessons two times per week.
 Keeping your goals quantifiable is a necessity.